spaceman-dev/GFG-Must-Do-Coding-Questions/Trees/README.md

     Output: 1
     Explanation: The left subtree of root node contains node with key lesser than the root node’s key and the right subtree of root node contains node with key greater than the root node’s key.
 Hence, the tree is a BST.

+## 3. Bottom View of Binary Tree:
+    Given a binary tree, print the bottom view from left to right.
+    A node is included in bottom view if it can be seen when we look at the tree from bottom.

+                      20
+                    /    \
+                  8       22
+                /   \        \
+              5      3       25
+                    /   \
+                  10    14

+    For the above tree, the bottom view is 5 10 3 14 25.
+    If there are multiple bottom-most nodes for a horizontal distance from root, then print the later one in level traversal.
+For example, in the below diagram, 3 and 4 are both the bottommost nodes at horizontal distance 0, we need to print 4.

+                      20
+                    /    \
+                  8       22
+                /   \     /   \
+              5      3 4     25
+                     /    \
+                 10       14

+    For the above tree the output should be 5 10 4 14 25.

 ## 7. Lowest Common Ancestor in a BST:
     Given a Binary Search Tree (with all values unique) and two node values.
 Find the Lowest Common Ancestors of the two nodes in the BST.
     Example 1: